Can I ask you something?

 One of the best things about a personal journal is that it’s for your eyes only.
 When we write for an audience, we tend to edit ourselves.
 If it’s your intent to leave a written record of memories that’s a whole other ballgame (see below).
 But if you’re truly writing for yourself, a journal is a safe space where you can explore your feelings without fear of judgment.

 This is one of the main reasons why I journal.
 Carrying around my deepest secrets can be a burden!
 These aren’t necessarily bad secrets.
 They’re just things that I’m not comfortable discussing with other people.
 It might be money or health worries; it might be grief bubbling up; it might be loneliness and wondering if a life partner exists for me.
 It might be about a disagreement with a friend or disenchantment with my job.

 Getting these thoughts out of my head and exploring the emotions attached to them clears my mind and helps me put my worries aside for a little while.
-As I wrote in another piece, it’s a lot like talking to a therapist.
+It releases pent-up tension and helps me let go of negativity.
+When I reread what I've written later on, I can rationalize my thoughts and feelings better.
+As I writing in a journal is a lot like talking to a therapist.

 Finding Mental Clarity Through Brain Dumps

 In addition to all the emotions we’ve got swirling around in our brains, we’ve also stuff crammed in there.
 Stuff like: I really need to do some weeding; I have to go to the bank tomorrow; I need to buy some salad fixings for supper tonight; a friend’s birthday is coming up; can I afford to buy that concert ticket; and when was the last time I went to the doctor?